-WHY GO: The Harriet Tubman story continues into Caroline County MD.
+To begin, the Harriet Tubman story continues into Denton and Caroline County Maryland.
 Though a powerful draw, that’s not the only reason to come and stay a few days.
-There are some surprisingly sophisticated restaurants and inns, funky and cool local-arts and craft stores, and a Specialty High School for the Culinary Arts in tiny Eastern Shore towns surrounded by vast tracks of farmland.
+There are some surprisingly sophisticated restaurants, funky and cool local-arts and craft stores, and a Specialty High School for the Culinary Arts in tiny Eastern Shore towns surrounded by vast tracks of farmland.

 VISIT: Linchester Mill, Preston